Incremental Abstraction in Distributed Probabilistic SLAM Graphs

 \subsection{Compression Evaluation}

 Graph compression yields a more dense, semantic and parameter-efficient representation and reduces the amount of computation per iteration of GBP.
 The computation is proportional to the number of edges or equivalently the number of factors when all factors are pairwise.
-To quantify the compression capabilities of our system, in Figure \ref{fig:num_var_nodes} we plot the number of factor nodes in the graph as a function of keyframes added and compare with GBP-BL \cite{Ortiz:etal:CVPR2020}.
+To quantify the compression capabilities of our system, we compare the number of factor nodes in the graph with GBP-BL in Fig. \ref{fig:num_var_nodes}.

 For our planar system, there are initially more factors as many plane hypotheses are added, however the graph is quickly compressed as planes are confirmed.
 The compression is most significant in the \textit{Laboratory} and \textit{TUM str\_tex\_far} sequences in which there are large textured walls, while there is less compression in the \textit{sitting room} sequence due to large curved objects such as the sofa.